bmbouter/analytics.pulpproject.org/README.md

 * Push the code to the hosted dev environment with `wrangler publish --env dev`.
 * Show the cloudflare logs with `wrangler tail --env dev`.

+## Creating / Deleting KV Namespaces

+For example, to delete the dev namespace RAW use:

+`wrangler kv:namespace delete --binding SUMMARY --env dev --preview`

+You need the preview in there to allow your local dev environment to also have access to it in concert with the KV on workers.dev.

+Then you can create one again with:

+`wrangler kv:namespace create RAW --env dev --preview`

+Then add the `preview_id` as the `id` in the `wrangler.toml` file for the `dev` section.

 ## Sites

 | Environment | URL                                                            |